jhoneill/vsteam/.docs/Remove-VSTeamWorkItemControl.md

 WARNING: No WorkItem type matching 'Epic' in Scrum5 met the criteria to remove a control.
 ```

-In this example the command has tried to remove an inherited field, but couldn't find a match for WorkItem of "Epic", an unlocked page Named "Details", and a removable control labeled effort in any group.
+In this example, the command has tried to remove an inherited field but couldn't find a match for WorkItem type of "Epic", an unlocked page Named "Details", and a removable control labeled "effort" in any group.

 ### Example 2
 ```powershell
 Remove-VSTeamWorkItemControl -ProcessTemplate Scrum5 -WorkItemType Epic -Page Details  -Label Office
 ```

-In this example the command has found a custom field by searching in all groups on the "Details" page for Epic workItems
+In this example the command has found a custom field by searching in all groups on the "Details" page for Epic WorkItems

 ## PARAMETERS

 <!-- #include "./params/forcegroup.md" -->

 ### -GroupLabel
-Specifies a group to search for the the control.
-The group label can be a wildcard, and if no group is given all groups will be searched.
+Specifies a group to search for the control.
+The group label can be a wildcard, and if no group is given all groups will be searched to find the control.

 ```yaml
 Type: String